Health in Adult Life

 Mental Health

-Key indicator: Depression QOF Prevalence (18yrs+)
+Key indicator: Depression QOF Prevalence (Over 18 years)

 The effect of a death resulting from suicide on family and friends is devastating.
 Others who knew the person through work or education, or who were involved in providing support and care will feel the impact profoundly.
 Suicide can be the end point of a complex history of risk factors and distressing events; and action to prevent suicide has to address this.